 The Rule of Thirds

 Keeping the rule of thirds in mind is good when it comes to experimenting with focal points, too.
 If you aren’t familiar, don’t fear!
-It’s a very simple concept that consists of placing your main subject somewhere near the lower, upper, left or right third of your photo scene.
+It’s a very simple concept that consists of placing your main subject somewhere near the lower, upper, left, or right third of your photo scene.
+In short, the rule of thirds is based on the fact that you are visually present two horizontal and two vertical lines, and between these leading lines of the grid place the subject.
 As you do this, your subject will become the focal point.

 So, as with many aspects of photography, the focal point in photography composition has a lot to do with your own particularly unique view as the photographer.